MOTS-c Peptide: Benefits, Dosage, Side Effects & Stacking Guide

 • Post-menopausal women focused on metabolic and bone health

-• Anyone wanting rapid weight loss (GLP-1s work better for that specific goal)
+• Anyone wanting rapid weight loss (GLP-1s work better for that)

 • Competitive athletes subject to WADA or other drug testing

-• People who need established human safety data before trying something
+• People who need established human clinical data before trying something

-• Anyone unwilling to deal with cold storage and stability requirements
+• Anyone unwilling to deal with cold storage requirements

 What to look for: